ob-ivan/KoreanTranscription/README.md

 on a virtual keyboard floating next to the input field.

 Todo list:
+- Bug: after having a syllable backspaced it requires one extra backspace press to proceed to the previous syllable.
-- Passthru backspace event when current syllable chain had been deselected.
+- Passthru (or simulate) backspace event when current syllable chain had been deselected.
 - Implement `deleteSyllable` method.
 - Implement spacebar.
 - Track `onKeyDown` events for input fields.